yoavram/Sid/docs/index.rst

 The script will first ask for a folder name - this will be the working directory from which the script will read ``.jpg`` files and to which it will write ``.png`` and ``.csv`` files.

-The script will then ask if the folder should be prcoessed Continuously or once.
+The script will then ask if the folder should be processed Continuously or once.

 For more options, see the help message: